ruester/gfz-command-line-tool-repository/doc/HowToAddOwnProcess.md

 - geopandas

 The last step is to add the script to the docker image.
-In most cases we checkout a repository (see the Dockerfiles for quakeledger or shakyground) but here it is enough to just copy the script into the image.
+In most cases we checkout a git repository (see the Dockerfiles for quakeledger or shakyground - in this dockerfiles we also have to install git) but here it is enough to just copy the script into the image.

 ```
 FROM ubuntu:18.04